GladwynChua/AS91897-Version-1/README.md

 # AS91897-Version-1
 This is my first version for my digital technology internal.
+Must install "request" through pip and run "main.py".